 Something more hardcore: If you’re looking to make your whites “white” again, baking soda (our star) and hydrogen peroxide make a powerful team.
 Borax is also a great solution for not only helping whiten, deodorise and soften your wash, but also for a whole range of household chores that need that something “extra”.

 We’ll admit cleaning the floors is no-one’s favourite chore, but someone’s got to do it.
-If that person is you, opt for a wooden dustpan and broom.
-Or if that’s too much work, grab a vacuum (honestly, more our style).
+The lowest impact method would be a wooden dustpan and broom.
+But if that's too much work, grab a vacuum (honestly, more our style).
 In terms of which one to buy if yours is on the brink, why not compromise between a broom and a power-chugging vacuum with a manual sweeper.

-When it comes to mopping the floor, Koh’s spray mop is perfect to use with its universal cleaner which we’ve previously mentioned.
+When it comes to mopping the floor, Koh’s spray mop is perfect to use with its universal cleaner.
 It comes with reusable pads that you can wash more than 200 times.